aetheryx/thesis/doc/background.typ

 === Network-attached disk types
 As previously mentioned, this research is primarily a comparison between two network-attached disk types, namely Persistent Disks and Hyperdisks.
 The application currently uses Persistent Disks.
 This section describes the differences between the two disk types.

-Historically, Persistent Disks were the primary type of network-attached storage offered by GCP.
+Historically, Persistent Disks were the primary type of network-attached storage offered by the cloud provider.
 Hyperdisks were introduced in September 2022.
-While Persistent Disks have not been deprecated, several new CPU types offered by GCP exclusively support Hyperdisks.
-Therefore, one could argue that GCP has a long-term strategy to promote Hyperdisks as the primary network-attached disk offering.
+While Persistent Disks have not been deprecated, several new CPU types offered by the cloud provider exclusively support Hyperdisks.
+Therefore, one could argue that the cloud provider has a long-term strategy to promote Hyperdisks as the primary network-attached disk offering.

 Persistent Disks and Hyperdisks have various differences, two of which are most relevant to our research.
 The first difference lies in how performance is provisioned.
 The second difference is the pooling capability exclusive to Hyperdisks.
 These differences are further elaborated in the next sections.